-The two Lr Classic options are both relatively affordable, but require subscriptions.
-Here’s the breakdown:
+The two Lr Classic options are both relatively affordable but require subscriptions.

-Just know that Lightroom CC is a bit different than Classic and you’ll want to make sure that CC will meet all of your needs before choosing that plan – check out this guide which explains this in more detail.
+Lightroom CC is a bit different to Classic, and you’ll want to make sure that CC will meet all of your needs before choosing that plan – check out this guide which explains this in more detail.

-Its image editing abilities are quite powerful and Sensei performs admirably.
+Photoshop Elements’ image editing abilities are getting more and more powerful and Sensei performs admirably.